dvtirol/pynetinstall/README.md

 systems, uploading individual firmware and configuration per device based on MAC address, model type and serial number.

+It is possible to run pyNetinstall in a Container on a Routerboard itself, providing a self-contained, (nearly) zero-touch deployment station.

-Unlike the official tooling, pyNetinstall does not include DHCP and TFTP servers; these services should be handled by `dnsmasq`.
+Unlike the official tooling, pyNetinstall does not include DHCP and TFTP servers; these services should be handled by e.g. `dnsmasq` or the one included with RouterOS.

 ## Usage